-Evidence of your previous convictions cannot R normally be taken into account during your trial.
+Evidence of your previous convictions cannot Month to account during your trial.
 However, your personal circumstances are an important factor for the court in considering an appropriate sentence.
 This may include your previous convictions, including previous convictions from other countries.

 What happens at the end of the trial?